WarnerMedia/artemis/ui/README.md

 - Features should be tested (AND include automated tests where possible)
   - Create mocks in `src/api/server.ts` for local dev testing
   - Also test against real Artemis APIs/data
+- Ensure the application version is updated with each change
 - PR pushes should not fail automated checks
 - All new and existing tests should PASS